Mazars-Tech/AD_Miner/README.md

 ## Discord ##

-You can join an AD-Miner Discord : https://discord.gg/DmfK5dG7
+You can join the AD Miner Discord : https://discord.gg/DmfK5dG7

 Feel free to share any thoughts, feedback or issue that you can come up with regarding AD Miner as it's still evolving 🛠️